tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

     <role id="bungeni.Authenticated" title="All authenticated users" />
     <role id="bungeni.Anonymous" title="Bungeni Visitor" />

-- for a motion, the MP is also the Owner.
+    !+ for a motion, the MP is also the Owner.

-- denying zope.View on a Role seems to deny every other permission !+??
+    !+ denying zope.View on a Role seems to deny every other permission ??

-- the root element id should not contain "-" (use "_" as separator).

-NOTE: to easily see the the evaluated result of all permission assigments for each workflow state definition (that uses like_state) set the logging level to DEBUG.

-!+ <state ... manual_date="true">
-    transition to a "politicocratic" destination states need to allow freedom to manually set the transition date_active, but transition to a "bureaucratic" destination states should not.

-!+ AVOID contradictory/superfluous permissions assignments:
+- AVOID contradictory/superfluous permissions assignments:
 When defining permissons on states, should avoid potentially contradictory or superfluous (e.g. always denied) assignments as the permission checking may give incorrect results.
-There is logical overlap between being authenticated and being an mp, clerk, etc, and the security model does not take into account.
+There is logical overlap between being Authenticated and being an MP, Clerk, etc, and the security model does not take into account.

 For example, in the case of AttachedFile, denying the "zope.View" permission for "bungeni.Authenticated" and granting it for "bungeni.MP":